Login

-What you need for a 3D printing classroom
+What you need for a 3D printing classroom?

 Did the thought of a 3D printing classroom in your school cross your mind, but don’t know exactly how to set it up?
 We created this manual so that you’ll get all the necessary information and useful details to help you choose the right type and number of 3D printers and any additional accessories.